 Critical Insight

-A strong EVP provides a compelling but realistic view of the benefits of joining the organization while also leading to a connection that encourages employees to stay.
+A strong employee value proposition (EVP) provides a compelling but realistic view of the benefits of joining the organization, while also leading to a connection that encourages employees to stay.

 Impact and Result

-- Ensure the EVP is realistic and compelling by using the employee voice to uncover the lived experience and the organizational offerings that are highly valued.
+• Create a realistic and compelling EVP by using the employee voice to uncover the lived experience and the organizational offerings that employees highly value.

-- Highlight the unique features of your organization in the EVP to differentiate from competitors and support recruitment and retention efforts by enabling potential and current employees to assess fit.
+• Highlight the organization’s unique features in the EVP to differentiate from competitors, allow potential and current employees to assess fit, and support recruitment and retention efforts.

 Employee Value Proposition